-- a.
+a.
 As a first step establish the order of merit within each league or group using the system laid down in Paragraph 2 or 3 above.
-The first team in each league and group have an automatic place in the knockout phase (see Annex C Paragraph 6a). - b.
+The first team in each league and group have an automatic place in the knockout phase (see Annex C Paragraph 6a).

+- b.
 If it is necessary to establish an order of merit between the first placed teams in each league to allocate the playoff places in the knock out phase (see Paragraph 6 below), take all the matches that the teams have played in their league or group to establish the order of merit between them again using the system in Paragraph 2 or 3. - c.
 If it is necessary to achieve an order of merit between the second or third placed teams in each league and so on proceed as for the first placed teams above. - d.
 In the event that there are an unequal number of teams in each league then eliminate the bottom team and recalculate the scores.
-The original placings will stand ie, the team that came first in the league before equalisation will remain first but the points, goal differenc and goals scored credited to it after equalisation will be used for comparision with the equivalent placed teams in the other leagues.
+The original placings will stand i.e., the team that came first in the league before equalisation will remain first but the points, goal difference and goals scored credited to it after equalisation will be used for comparison with the equivalent placed teams in the other leagues.
 Thus, if required, an overall order of merit, involving all the teams in a tournament can be drawn up.
 (See Examples H and J). - 5.
 TEAMS STILL TIED.
-If teams remain tied having applied all the above methods to separate them, then the Tournament Committee shall determine the order of merit by using another equitable test such as: - The best 'goal difference' achieved in any one game. - The best 'goals scored' achieved in any one game. - A play off or penalty shoot out. - The toss of a coin. - 6.
-PLACING OF TEAMS FOR KNOCKOUT PHASE.
-The order of merit as outlined in Paragraph 4 above will normally be used to place teams for the knockout phase of a tournament.
+If teams remain tied having applied all the above methods to separate them, then the Tournament Committee shall determine the order of merit by using another equitable test such as:

+The best 'goal difference' achieved in any one game.

+The best 'goals scored' achieved in any one game.

+A play off or penalty shoot out.